 The last two additions to the network were California in 2007 and Dallas in 2012.
 In 2000, Case moved its New York operation to Philadelphia, where a converting and storage facility already existed and there was an abundance of space in which to expand, so that eventually the company bought and filled a 720,000-square-foot warehouse, which is probably the largest single merchant site in the country.
 It has a storage capacity of 40,000 tons and handles more than 1,000 tons of inventory in and out every day.

 Headquarters for Case Paper remains in the metropolitan New York area (Harrison), where the executive officers and local sales force sit, but which no longer houses any paper.
 Instead, each of the warehouse locations has a manager who has day-to-day responsibility for the running of that operation in coordination with the home office.
 The company operates as a well-coordinated team, where each player understands his/her function and is able to communicate easily through a network of up-to-date communication and marketing tools.
 Because of the depth of the management teams and the financial resources of the parent company, Case Paper has become a major supplier to the printing industry across the United States and Canada, with plans to reach still further in the future.
-A third generation of ownership is now in place and preparing the way for increased sales in all areas, with a focus on specialty papers through our new company: Exceptional Specialty Products.
+A third generation of ownership is now in place and preparing the way for increased sales in all areas, with a focus on specialty papers through our new endeavor: Exceptional Specialty Products.